What's Holding You Back: 10 Bold Steps That Define Gutsy Leaders

 "Bob Herbold gets to the heart of why successful organizations and individuals often go into a tail-spin, and how this can be avoided.
-His thorough reviews of specific companies we all know make this a very useful book, and I highly recommend it." -Indra K. Nooyi, President & CEO, PepsiCo, Inc.
+His thorough reviews of specific companies we all know make this a very useful book, and I highly recommend it." -Indra K. Nooyi, Former President & CEO, PepsiCo, Inc.

 "This book rings painfully true.
 Bob Herbold demonstrates with clinical precision that a company's precipitate fall from grace can frequently be traced back to its time of greatest achievement.
 Before you get too depressed, however, take heart - he also gives you all the tools you need to avoid that ignominious fate.
 Anyone interested in sustained success should study it closely." -Sir Marttn Sorrell, Chief Executive Officer, WPP Group PLC

 "Seldom do you find a book with as many powerful, useful reminders that help you face up to reality and deal with problems.
 It becomes very clear why so many organizations fall behind and lose their way.
 I strongly urge you to read it." -Grant L. Kelley, Principal & CEO, Colony Capital Asia

 "Seduced by Success is a great book and should be compulsory reading for all managers.
 It's very instructive to read the detailed case studies showing how some successful companies lose their way, while others remain successful.
 Through these rich examples Bob Herbold shows how to sustain success." -Koh Boon Hwee, Chairman, DBS Group Holdings/DBS Bank, Asia

 Don't let success put your company on the road to ruin.